Winemakers will survive, international body says of climate change

 Some winemakers, meanwhile, are shifting the way they produce wine.

-Australia's Treasury Wine Estates Ltd (TWE.AX), for example, is testing technology to water vines underground and is expanding fermentation capacity to combat the impact of climate change on its vineyards around the world.
+Australia's Treasury Wine Estates Ltd, for example, is testing technology to water vines underground and is expanding fermentation capacity to combat the impact of climate change on its vineyards around the world.

 "You can adapt to climate change or you can react to it," Treasury Wine Chief Supply Officer Stuart McNab said at a Reuters Global Climate Change Summit earlier this month.
 "You've got time to react, but you've got to know what's happening."